Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Portfolio CRM audit

 Bring the portfolio.
-Leave with a consolidation plan.
+Leave with a roadmap to one single source of truth.

-A senior HubSpot consultant walks through your portfolio's inherited stacks — Salesforce, Microsoft Dynamics, HubSpot, Pipedrive, spreadsheets — names the six biggest drags on the value creation plan, and outlines a fixed-scope path to one group portal.
+A senior HubSpot consultant walks through your portfolio's inherited stacks — Salesforce, Microsoft Dynamics, HubSpot, Pipedrive, spreadsheets — names the 6 biggest drags on the value creation plan, and outlines a fixed-scope roadmap to one group portal.
 No slides, no pitch, no obligation.
 Sized for the operating partner or the group chief revenue officer.